wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.4 =
+* Improvement: Scan times for very large sites with huge numbers of files are greatly improved.
+* Improvement: Added a configurable time limit for scans to help reduce overall server load and identify configuration problems.
+* Improvement: Email-based logins are now covered by "Don't let WordPress reveal valid users in login errors".
+* Improvement: Extended rate limiting support to the login page.
+* Fix: Fixed a case where files in the site root with issues could have them added multiple times.
+* Fix: Improved IP detection in the WAF when using an IP detection method that can have multiple values.
+* Fix: Added a safety check for when the database fails to return its max_allowed_packet value.
+* Fix: Added safety checks for when the configuration table migration has failed.
+* Fix: Added a couple rare failed login error codes to brute force detection.
+* Fix: Fixed a sequencing problem when adding detection for bot/human that led to it being called on every request.
+* Fix: Suppressed errors if a file is removed between the start of a scan and later scan stages.
+* Fix: Addressed a problem where the scan exclusions list was not checked correctly in some situations.

 = 6.2.3 =
 * Improvement: Reworked blocking for IP ranges, country blocking, and direct IP blocking to minimize server impact when under attack.